stylelint/awesome-stylelint/README.md

 - [stylelint-group-selectors](https://github.com/ssivanatarajan/stylelint-group-selectors) - Identify the selectors, which can be grouped, as they have same set of properties and values.
 - [stylelint-images](https://github.com/ramasilveyra/stylelint-images) - Check your CSS images to improve the performance and avoid common mistakes (plugin pack).
 - [stylelint-itcss](https://github.com/KamiKillertO/stylelint-itcss) - A set of rules to enforce ITCSS architecture.
-- [stylelint-media-use-custom-media](https://github.com/csstools/stylelint-media-use-custom-media) - Enforce usage of custom media queries in CSS
+- [stylelint-media-use-custom-media](https://github.com/csstools/stylelint-media-use-custom-media) - Enforce usage of custom media queries in CSS.
 - [stylelint-no-browser-hacks](https://github.com/Slamdunk/stylelint-no-browser-hacks) - Disallow browser hacks that are irrelevant to the browsers you are targeting; uses [stylehacks](https://github.com/ben-eb/stylehacks).
 - [stylelint-no-indistinguishable-colors](https://github.com/ierhyna/stylelint-no-indistinguishable-colors) - Disallow colors that are suspiciously close to being identical.
 - [stylelint-no-unused-selectors](https://github.com/nodaguti/stylelint-no-unused-selectors) - Disallow unused selectors, i.e., selectors that are not referenced from documents.